-As noted above, you will also control the agenda of the course by choosing topics for the second half of the course (Weeks 6 to 10).
-We will do this at the end of the first class.
-Here is a list of possible topics, out of which we will choose five to focus on:
+As noted above, you will also control the agenda of the course by choosing topics for the second part of the course (Weeks 6 to 11).
+We will do this during the second class.
+Here is a list of possible topics.
+I am also open to other well-considered suggestions:

-- 1. Corruption and ethics in city politics - 2.
-Residents and ratepayers: Urban politics and homeowners - 3.
-Poverty and inequality in North American cities - 4.
-Stadiums, subways, waterfronts: Building big infrastructure in cities - 5.
-The politics of race and ethnicity in North American cities - 6.
-Arts, culture, and the "creative cities" idea - 7.
-Detroit: Governing a declining city - 8.
-Governing Toronto - 9.
-The new Chinese city: Politics and problems of urban growth - 10.
-Slums and informal settlements in megacities of the global South
+- 1. Residents and ratepayers: Urban politics and homeowners - 2.
+Poverty and inequality in North American cities - 3.
+Stadiums, subways, waterfronts: Building big infrastructure in cities - 4.
+The urban politics of race and ethnicity - 5.
+Bringing back downtowns and neighborhoods: the politics of revitalization - 6.
+A city on the brink: governing Detroit - 7.
+Governing Toronto in the age of globalization - 8.
+Vancouver: a Pacific Rim city - 9.
+London, Ontario: Political change and the birth of a new vision?